JuliusDegesys/matic-docs/docs/faq/wallet-bridge-faq.md

 The gas limit is estimated and set by the application according to certain requirements of the function being called in the contract.
 This should not be edited.
 Only the gas price can be changed in order to increase or decrease the transaction fees.

+## How to speed up the transactions?
+You can do so by increasing the gas fees.
+Here's a link explaining how to do it on Metamask: https://metamask.zendesk.com/hc/en-us/articles/360015489251-How-to-Speed-Up-or-Cancel-a-Pending-Transaction.

+## How much MATIC token is enough for the gas fee?
+Users need to have a minimum of 0.01 MATIC in the Polygon mainnet.

 ## Where do I raise a support ticket?
 If you need help from our specialists, please send us a message at https://support.polygon.technology/support/home.